lit/lit/docs/_guide/03-template-reference.md

  lowest priority.
 If a value is a Promise, a lower-priority value will be rendered until it resolves.

 The priority of values can be used to create placeholder content for async data.
-For example, a Promise with pending content can be the first, highest-priority, argument, and a non-promise loading indicator template can be used as the second, lower-priority, argument.
+For example, a Promise with pending content can be the first (highest-priority) argument, and a non-promise loading indicator template can be used as the second (lower-priority) argument.
 The loading indicator renders immediately, and the primary content will render when the Promise resolves.